 In this topic:

-Create a table from a dataset.
-You can use existing Spark SQL code and change the format from
+To create a Delta Lake table, you can use existing Spark SQL code and change the format from

 json, and so on, to